 Be sure to put effort into your choice of attire.
 The way you dress will greatly affect the way people perceive you.
 If you are out of a job and going through rough times, you still want to project an image of professionalism and confidence.

 If you haven’t done so already, develop an exercise routine, preferably a combination of cardiovascular and weight training.
 Regular exercise will keep you energized and feeling positive, which is crucial to keep stress, depression, and anxiety from creeping in and sabotaging your efforts at getting back on track.

 A well-planned and executed exercise regimen will help you sculpt a strong and aesthetically-pleasing body.
 Without a doubt, this will prove to be a confidence booster.

 On a side note, if you have a well-built and well-toned body you look better in your clothes.
-Notice how people with good muscle development and low body fat (as well as faces and hair styles) are able to look classy and sophisticated even wearing simple, inexpensive clothing.
+Notice how people with good muscle development and low body fat are able to pull off a classy and sophisticated look even by wearing simple, inexpensive clothing.

 6) Eat well